caodoanh2001/SCUBa-Net/README.md

 4. Bladder dataset:
     - NMI Bladder dataset: [BTrain, BValid, BTest](https://github.com/zizhaozhang/nmi-wsi-diagnosis)

-## Obtain spatially-constrained graph
+## Obtain node embeddings for spatially-constrained graph

-We provide the process to obtain the spatially-constrained graph, as described in Section III.
+We provide the process to obtain the node embeddings spatially-constrained graph, as described in Section III.
 Methodology (B.2) in `spatially_constrained_graph` folder:

 1. First, an patch image sould be tiled into sub-patches: